Wairimu-3/MoringaPrep/readme.md

 + As a user I would like to add my own tutorial.
 + As a user I would like to comment on other peoples tutorials.
 + As a user I would like to add a profile photo and bio.
++ As a user I would like to successfully log out

+### Technologies Used
+Python3.8

+Flask

+HTML5

+CSS3

+Bootstrap

+### Setup /Installation Requirements
++ Clone the repo $ git clone

+- After cloning, navigate to the project: $ cd news-updates

++ Then install all the requirements through pip: $ pip install -r requirements.txt

+- Make the file executable: $ chmod +x start.sh

++ Run the application: $ ./start.sh

+Now navigate to your browser at: local host 5000